luapower/luapower-all/glue.md

 This only works if glue itself can already be found and required (chicken/egg problem).
 Also, the path is relative to the current directory, so this stops working as soon as the current directory is changed.
+Also, depending on how the process was started, this information might be missing or wrong since it's set by the parent process.
+Better use [fs].exedir which has none of these problems.

 ------------------------------------------------------------------------------